 Fort Wilderness might not be the first place that comes to mind when you think of memorable Disney World dining – and that, my friends, would be a mistake.
 In fact, restaurants at Fort Wilderness cook up some of the best comfort food at Walt Disney World alongside a hearty helping of wholesome fun.

 Sidle on up to the walk-up drink window at Crockett’s Tavern, next door to Pioneer Hall, for boozy moonshine cocktails and Southern-style bar bites.
 Then, sink into one of the rocking chairs on the wraparound porch to take in the view between sips.

 Have a hootenanny of a good time at the Hoop-Dee-Doo Musical Revue, Walt Disney World’s longest-running stage show, at Pioneer Hall.
 Enjoy homestyle fare like finger-lickin’ fried chicken, sticky ribs and strawberry shortcake as you take in the Wild West-inspired antics on-stage.
 Advance reservations are required.

 Meadow Snack Bar

 Refuel for another trip down the waterslide with something tasty from the Meadow Snack Bar.
 Sink your teeth in all-American favorites like loaded hot dogs, pulled pork sandwiches and pizza, then wash it all down with a drink dripping with moonshine.

 P & J’s Southern Takeout

 Hoping to enjoy a meal with your family back in the cabin without firing up the stove?
-P & J’s Southern Takeout, the quick-service counterpart to the attached Trail’s End Restaurant, dishes up palate-pleasing eats for breakfast, lunch and dinner, including family-style meals made for sharing.
+P & J’s Southern Takeout, the quick-service counterpart to the attached Trail’s End Restaurant (which is sadly closing Spring 2023), dishes up palate-pleasing eats for breakfast, lunch and dinner, including family-style meals made for sharing.

 The Chuck Wagon